When are two HKR isomorphisms equal?: Introduction

 When the map $i$ is the diagonal embedding, the two splittings are $\pi_1$ and $\pi_2$, and $N^\vee_{X/S}$ is the cotangent bundle $\Omega_X$, the class $\alpha_{\pi_1,\pi_2}(N^\vee_{X/S})$ is the Atiyah class of the cotangent bundle.
 Note that the Atiyah class of the cotangent bundle is symmetric and the class $\alpha_{\pi_1,\pi_2}^{\mathsf{antisym}}(N^\vee_{X/S})$ is the anti-symmetric part of the Atiyah class.
 Therefore the class $\alpha_{\pi_1,\pi_2}^{\mathsf{antisym}}(N^\vee_{X/S})$ always vanishes in the case of diagonal embedding.
 We can conclude that the two HKR isomorphisms defined by the two projections $\pi_1$ and $\pi_2$ are equal over $X$ which is Corollary~\ref{cor over X diagonal}.
 In the case of general embedding $X\hookrightarrow S$, it is not known whether the class $\alpha_{\varphi_1,\varphi_2}(N^\vee_{X/S})$ is symmetric or not.

 \paragraph The author would like to point out that Arinkin, C\u{a}ld\u{a}raru, and Hablicsek~\cite{ACH} provided another way to construct an HKR isomorphism from a fixed first order splitting.
 This construction was also obtained by Grivaux~\cite{Gri} in the context of differential geometry.
-From a fixed a first order splitting, it is not known whether the isomorphisms obtained from the two different constructions in~\cite{AC} and~\cite{ACH} are equal or not.
-We only consider the first construction in~\cite{AC} throughout this paper.
+From a fixed first order splitting, it is not known whether the isomorphisms obtained from the two different constructions in~\cite{AC} and~\cite{ACH} are equal or not.
+It is highly possible that the two isomorphisms obtained from the two different constructions are equal, but we only consider the first construction in~\cite{AC} throughout this paper.